-The Dell SonicWall Network Security Appliance (NSA) Series could be considered one of the creators of the UTM industry.
+The Dell SonicWall Network Security Appliance (NSA) Series could be considered one of the creators of the unified threat management (UTM) industry.
 Even though the market has evolved considerably since those early days, Dell still offers a very robust UTM product set, many of which are appropriate for enterprises.

-In this security product review, we look at Dell's eight SonicWall models -- NSA 6600, NSA 5600, NSA 4600, NSA 3600, NSA 2600, NSA 2400, NSA 250M and NSA 220 -- to fulfill the needs of various sized businesses.
-Some models have 10 Gigabit Ethernet connectors while others just have a single gigabit port.
+In this security product review, we look at all seven of the Dell SonicWall NSA series models -- NSA 6600, NSA 5600, NSA 4600, NSA 3600, NSA 2600, NSA 250M and NSA 220 -- to fulfill the needs of various-sized businesses.
+Some models have 10 Gigabit Ethernet connectors, while others just have a single gigabit port.
 The rated firewall inspection throughput ranges from 600 Mbps to 12 Gbps, which may not be sufficient for larger network configurations.

 The range of supported site-to-site VPN tunnels varies from 25 on the smallest unit to 6,000 on the largest box.
 While some models are relatively new, know that SonicWall has been in the UTM business from the earliest days, practically creating the category before it was acquired by Dell.

-One nice feature of the NSA series is that there is no maximum file attachment size for the antimalware scanner since it looks at the entire packet as it streams by the box.
+One nice feature of the Dell SonicWall NSA series is there is no maximum file attachment size for the antimalware scanner since it looks at the entire packet as it streams by the box.
 Some of its competitors place email file attachments in memory before they are scanned.

 Another great feature Dell offers is online demos of all of its products, so you can experience the product's user interface first-hand without going to the trouble of putting a test box in your environment.
 Additionally, setting up its high-availability feature is simple, with just a few checkboxes to select.
 Finally, SonicWall supports deep packet inspection over SSL connections, something not every UTM offers.

-The smallest unit, SonicWall NSA 220, is suitable for branch and small offices and starts at $1,095 for the basic software configuration but can quickly rise beyond $1700 when you add in the first year's subscriptions.
-The largest unit, NSA 6600, starts at $19,995 and subscriptions can add another $10,000 to the first year cost.
-Dell provides a very nice online pricing calculator that shows businesses the costs of various software add-ons.
+The smallest unit, SonicWall NSA 220, is suitable for branch and small offices and starts at $1,095 for the basic software configuration, but can quickly rise beyond $1,700 when you add in the first year's subscriptions.
+The largest unit, NSA 6600, starts at $19,995, and subscriptions can add another $10,000 to the first year cost.

 Dell also offers two categories of support available for an annual subscriptions: The Gold-level support is available on the larger units that provides 24x7 telephone access, and Silver-level support for the smaller units provides only daytime access.
 Both add about a third of the initial purchase price without any other options.